kindone/cppproptest2/docs/GeneratorExamples.md

 # Generating Real-World Inputs

+Obtaining a suitable generator for your property test is crucial.
+This page provides realistic examples of generating complex inputs.

 ## Generating a valid `Date`

 * A proper Date representation based on number of days in a month
 * A day of a month should be in range between 1 to 31, while considering which month and year it is, to have correct maximum value among 28, 29, 30, and 31.